MicrosoftDocs/Advertising/advertising/bingads-13/guides/uet-conversion-api-integration.md

 https://capi.uet.microsoft.com/v1/{tagID}/events
 ```

 Include your specific UET tag ID in the URL format `/v1/{tagId}/events`.
-Contact your Account Manager to obtain the token.
+The token is provided in the Microsoft Advertising UI, in the **UET Tag** section during tag setup.
 The token should be included in the header "Authorization".
 POST-requests with a JSON body are accepted.

 Use the Bearer scheme for the authorization header as follows: